JosephWick/scriptsForPypeIt_DEIMOS/README.md

 To use these scripts with PypeIt, first call `pypeit_setup`, then reduce all of the data with `run_pypeit`.
 Then the script `preCoaddPipeline.py` can be used to create configuration flies for 1D and 2D coadds and respective slurm scripts.
 After running all of the coadds, `postCoaddPipeline.py` can be used to reformat the data into one directory.

 I found that a mosaic reduction and detector reduction sometimes failed for different objects.
 So by running PypeIt in both mosaic and detector modes, I was able to have a larger dataset of succesfully reduced objects.
-The scripts in this repository do not reassemble the detector mode data, but
+The scripts in this repository do not reassemble the detector mode data, but the script 'combineByPriority.py` can be used to assemble a dataset of all reduced objects.